 Use a CPU and operating system that offers Data Execution Protection (NX) or its equivalent.
+Effectiveness: Defense in Depth

 Notes: This is not a complete solution, since buffer overflows could be used to overwrite nearby variables to modify the software's state in dangerous ways.
 In addition, it cannot be used in cases in which self-modifying code is required.
 Finally, an attack could still cause a denial of service, since the typical response is to exit the application.